 Bookings: No booking shall be confirmed until the Client has returned a signed Booking Form and paid the Booking Deposit, which is acknowledged and accepted by The Owner.
 The terms of the booking form and these conditions form the entire agreement.
 The Client undertakes to provide accurate and complete information, which shall include the number of guests in total.
 The Client undertakes that the Client and any guests will only use the Premises for the purposes identified on the Booking Form.

 Payments: All payments must be made at the times and in the manner set out in the Booking Form.
-Booking Deposits are payable at the time of confirmation of a booking by BACS transfer or cheque.
-The balance of the Fee is payable as set out in the Booking Form.
+Booking Deposits are payable at the time of confirmation of a booking by BACS transfer on-line.
+The hire fee is payable as set out in the Booking Form.
 Failure to comply with payment terms may result in the Owner cancelling the booking.

 Cancelled Bookings: All cancellations must be made in writing and can only be made up to the date upon which the final balance is due and payable.
 Any further payments that have been made (excluding the non-refundable deposit) will be refunded in full at the time The Owner succeeds in selling the cancelled date(s) for the same or greater sum than the total sum paid by the Client.
 In the event that the date(s) are sold for a lesser sum then the difference will be deducted from the sum due to be refunded to The Client.
 If the Owner does not sell the date at all then no refund shall be made of any sums received.
 The Owner will use its reasonable endeavours to sell the cancelled date(s).

 If the client does not pay any sum by its due date the owner may at any time thereafter give notice in writing to the client of its intention to cancel the booking.
 If the client does not pay that sum within 7 days of receipt of such notice the booking will be cancelled in which case The client will remain liable to pay the owner all sums due and owing as at the date of cancellation.
+The outstanding sums owed by The Client must be paid to The Owner within two weeks of receiving the cancellation invoice.
 If the owner fears that the client will breach any terms of this agreement or cause damage to the premises or has other good cause to cancel the agreement, The owner may cancel the booking by notice in writing to the client at any point and/or remove the client from the premises.

 Contractors: the owner must approve all contractors employed by the client to provide services at the premises.
 The client will use ensure that all contractors comply with the client obligations herein and any failure to do so will result either in removal of the contractor from the premises or refusal to allow the contractor access to the premises.
 Approved contractors must show evidence of Public and Third Party Liability Insurance.
 All contractors must hold Public Liability Insurance cover of at least £5 million.